Spinifex pigeon

-The spinifex pigeon (Geophaps plumifera), also known as the plumed-pigeon or gannaway pigeon, is one of four endemic Australian bird species within the genus Geophaps.
+The spinifex pigeon (Geophaps plumifera), also known as the plumed-pigeon or gannaway pigeon, is one of three endemic Australian bird species within the genus Geophaps.
 It occurs within a broader group known as bronzewing pigeons.
 This species is listed under the International Union for Conservation of Nature (IUCN) Red List category of "least concern".
 It most frequently occurs in arid and semi-arid habitats containing hummock-forming grasses of the genera Triodia and Plectrachne.

 Taxonomy

 John Gould described the spinifex pigeon in 1842 and there have been several revisions at both the species and subspecies level.
 The current taxonomy was determined through a comprehensive examination of twelve variables in 712 specimens from 54 localities.
 Three subspecies are recognised: